Intermittent fasting to lose weight — explained by Simple

 Think of your body like the superhero you are: you want to maximize power, not minimize pounds.

 What does that mean in practice?
-When you’re choosing an approach to help you reach your happy weight, don’t just ask, “can you lose weight with intermittent fasting” or “how to burn fat,” but also, “how can you gain muscle and strength while losing fat.”
+When you’re choosing an approach to help you reach your happy weight, don’t just ask, “Can you lose weight with intermittent fasting” or “How to burn fat?” but also, “How can you gain muscle and strength while losing fat.”

 There is some evidence to suggest that pairing intermittent fasting with resistance training and moderate protein intake can improve the quality and strength of your muscles.[16]
 On the other hand, some research questions if regular intermittent fasting, regardless of other lifestyle factors, might be counterproductive to muscle mass by encouraging the body to burn muscle as well as body fat.[17]

-While more research is needed to determine the best intermittent fasting methods for muscle gain and fat loss, many scientists agree that eating nutrient-dense foods and avoiding foods that are highly processed or high in sugar and sodium can boost your results and promote better overall body functioning.
+While more research is needed to determine the best intermittent fasting schedules for muscle gain and fat loss, many scientists agree that eating nutrient-dense foods and avoiding foods that are highly processed or high in sugar and sodium can boost your results and promote better overall body functioning.
 We’ll dig into some foods to consider for your menu in the next section.

 Another lifestyle factor that can impact your fasting results is physical activity.
-Exercising in a fasted state may stimulate more fat burning [18]; however, some studies also suggest it may not significantly affect muscle strength.[19]
+Exercising in a fasted state may stimulate more fat burning;[18] however, some studies also suggest it may not significantly affect muscle strength.[19]

 Regardless of your current physical activity or exercise levels, if you’re considering switching to a fasting-based eating routine, you want to be careful not to push your body too hard because your body won’t be used to exerting itself in a fasted state.
 So, if you do want to build physical activity into your routine, start small, be patient, and try out different types of activities.
 Even if your goal is to build muscle strength, there’s no need to panic-buy training equipment, either.
 Shout out to 2020 lockdowns and discovering that tons of household items — like all those spare wine bottles — can work perfectly for some light strength training …